Home

 Some guitars such as the Fender Stratocaster have little bridges that route the strings to the tuning machines on the guitar head.
 You'll need to lubricate the grooves in these bridges too.

-If your guitar has a locking tremolo system (Floyd Rose, Ibanez Edge), you won't need to lubricate the nut, or anything around the guitar head.
+If your guitar has a locking vibrato system (Floyd Rose, Ibanez Edge), you won't need to lubricate the nut, or anything around the guitar head.
 Apply the lubricant only on the grooves and saddles in the bridge.

 Also make sure that the string locker next to the nut is firmly attached to the neck and that the strings do not move under it at all.